huma-engineering/huma-docs/data-collection/modules/physiological/heart-rate.md

 From within the module, Patients can view their progress in a graph and press “Show all data” to view previous results in a table.
 Patients can also set a daily, weekly, or monthly reminder to help keep on track.

 ### Clinicians
-In the Clinician Portal, on the [Patient List](/data-collection/features/navigation/portal/patient-list/) Clinicians can view a table of Patients, from which the Heart Rate column will display the last recorded reading indicated as a [Red Amber Green](/data-collection/features/flags-and-rag/) indicator to inform severity.
+In the Clinician Portal, on the Patient List, Clinicians can view a table of Patients, from which the Heart Rate column will display the last recorded reading indicated as a Red Amber Green indicator to inform severity.

 ![View patient heart rate in the Clinician Portal](./assets/cp-patient-list-heart-rate.png)